-You may request an award amount of up to \$120,000.
+You may request an award amount of up to \$1,472,000.

-ATTACHMENT 4: To this button, attach a PDF with one or two recent examples of programmatic material that provides evidence of your experience in coordinating projects and producing events that are relevant to this project.
+ATTACHMENT 4: To this button, attach a PDF with one or two recent examples of programmatic material that provides evidence of your experience in administering programs that are relevant to this project.
 The file name should indicate the name of your organization or a recognizable acronym followed by "ProgExamples" (e.g., "ABCOrgProgExamples").